nethintisaisree/AlertFusion/README.md

-# Intelligent Emergency Alert Prioritization System
+# ALERTFUSION - Intelligent Emergency Alert Prioritization System

 A final year project for Bachelor of Computer Applications.